Accommodation Manager

 Working conditions for accommodation managers are as varied as the establishments they operate.
 Most establishments are open 24 hours a day, 7 days a week, and managers may work long, irregular hours in addition to always being on call for emergencies.
 Some managers live in their establishments and are constantly involved with operations.
 The work is sometimes hectic and stressful.

-Accommodation managers need to possess:
+Accommodation managers need:

 Accommodation managers should enjoy being in charge, taking a methodical approach to their work, and negotiating with people.

 This chart shows which job skills are currently in highest demand for this occupational group.
-It was created using this occupation's 11 most recent Alberta job postings, collected between Nov 27, 2020 and Feb 25, 2021.
+It was created using this occupation's 183 most recent Alberta job postings, collected between Sep 21, 2023 and Dec 20, 2024.

 Review these skills to learn: